esp-rs/esp-template/docs/README.md

 > **Warning**
 >
->  The simulation will pause if the browser tab is in the background.This may
+>  The simulation will pause if the browser tab is in the background.
+This may
-> affect the execution, specially when debuging.
+> affect the execution, specially when debugging.

-##### Debuging with Wokwi in Gitpod
+##### Debugging with Wokwi in Gitpod

 Wokwi offers debugging with GDB.